Heads up, Empowered Shoppers, we’re a participant in affiliate marketing programs. For more information, see our disclosure here.

 Fill a room with a few balloons and let your kids run wild.
 Hang them from fans, tie strings to them, let your kids color on them, etc.

-I think toddlers love that the balloons are light enough for them to throw up high and I love that they’re soft enough I don’t have to worry about my kids getting hit in the head.
+I think toddlers love that the balloons are light enough for them to throw up high and I love that they’re soft enough that I don’t have to worry about my kids getting hit in the head.

 Plus, I kid you not, when I blow up the balloons I literally get like a whole day to myself to get stuff done.